molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/index.rst

 ====================

 This 'cookbook' provides a set of scripts that demonstrate how often occurring tasks in cheminformatics can be accomplished with Python code that utilizes functionality offered by the CDPL.
+In order to understand the cookbook code it is highly recommended to first have an in-depth look at the :doc:`../cdpl_python_tutorial/index` which provides valuable information about basic concepts and fundamental data structures.

 The scripts are all ready-to-run and have been designed to be executed on the command line.
 Most of the scripts require arguments to be specified
 (e.g. path to input/output files).
 Information on required/supported arguments can be obtained by running the scripts